 I can't club this under the "30 minutes or under" group simply because the lentils require about 20-30 minutes to tenderize, but a lot of your time making this sauce is hands-free.
 So there is no reason why you cannot multi-task thoughtfully while making this sauce, and get dinner on the table in under 45 minutes.

-There are just five ingredients in this sauce: lentils, tomatoes, garlic, oregano (or basil), and red pepper, and I am willing to bet you have all, or most of these, in your kitchen already.
+There are just five ingredients in this sauce: lentils, tomatoes, garlic, oregano (or basil), and red pepper, and you probably have most of these in your kitchen already.
 Vegetable stock is nice in this recipe for more flavor, but you can sub it with water, at a pinch.

 Vegan Lentil Marinara